lallmon/Gistr/README.md

 Known issues
 ===
-- Description and filename not editable
+- Description and filename not currently editable
 - Anonymous Gists only right now

 To Do
 ===
-- Contextual menu activation
+- Contextual menu activation will be the next update
+- Allowing gists to your account will be considered, would love some help on that.